deadlybutter/C2/README.md

 ```

 Once you have DCS setup, checkout the other files in the docs folder to understand how you can start rendering graphics with DCS & extend it for your own purposes.

+V2
+- Multiple canvas support
+  - automatically responsive. instead of pixels maybe we need a new name for a unit.
+- 1 Custom graphics object per Canvas
+  - Implements custom drawing functions
+  - Has render callbacks
+- customize defaults

+focus is now on drawing cool stuff, no layers or yadayada.